 Every year, most U.S. taxpayers have the opportunity to give, tax-free, up to a certain amount, to as many people as they like, without counting against their lifetime exemptions.
 Recipients can use the money for any purpose.

 In 2019, the so-called “annual gift tax exclusion” amount every individual may give is $15K per recipient; for married couples, it’s $30K per recipient.

-Consult your tax advisor and your J.P.
-Morgan Advisor to ensure your year-end tax strategies comply with all rules and work to support your life goals.
+Consult your tax specialist and your J.P.
+Morgan team to ensure your year-end tax strategies comply with all rules and work to support your life goals.

 Consider “bunching”—by December 31

 You can give five years’ worth of your annual gift tax exclusion amount in one recipient’s account.
 That means, instead of giving just $15K in one 529 account this year, you could put a total of $75K into that account, giving the funds more time to grow tax-free.
 Of course, doing so would mean you could not make annual exclusion gifts up to $15K to that person for the next four years.

 Consult your tax specialist and J.P.
 Morgan team about whether this and other tax planning strategies suit you.